 The world is becoming more intelligent by the day and so are businesses.
 While it was possible to should the burden of time-consuming and costly frictions of cross-border payments before, now companies look to offload that or outsource it to focus on pressing matters.

-Traditional B2B payment methods such as wire transfers are exceedingly difficult to navigate when another country is involved.
+According to Alan, traditional B2B payment methods such as wire transfers are exceedingly difficult to navigate when another country is involved.
 While we cannot say that we are in a post-pandemic world, we can say we are recovering from a pandemic-ridden world.
 While Fintech companies are scrambling to provide end-to-end accounting solutions, they require perfect cross-border payment solutions as many of their clients are in emerging markets.
 As time goes on, virtual cards are becoming popular and are now considered a dominant B2B payment method.

 Meaningful modernization in Fintech makes virtual cash management easily accessible as businesses can now find accounts payable (AP) and account receivable (AR) space as the next logical step towards automation.
 The integration of automation tools and the fast-developing world of AI vastly influences the world’s need for cross-border B2B payment processes.
 Payment orchestration providers help import and export companies save time and resources required to finalize attached documents and categorize relevant payment data.